Economic

 and is succeeded by his 15 year old son, Francis II

-power was really exercised by Henry II’s wife, Catherine d’Medici, who exercised influence
+i.
+The true power was really exercised by Henry

-over the three kings who ruled from 1560-1590.
+three kings who ruled from 1560-1590.

-this tumultuous time, powerful factions vied for control and four decades of
+vied for control and four decades of Huguenot vs. Catholic civil war ensued.

 iii.
-Huguenot
+1572:

-Bartholemew’s Day Massacre at behest of Catharine d’Medici.
+St. Bartholemew’s Day Massacre at behest of

-who support strengthening the monarchy: Jean Bodin and the modern
+monarchy: Jean Bodin and the modern theory of

-theory of sovereignty: the absolute ruler
+sovereignty: the absolute ruler

 - Henry of Navarre, a